 Messrs.
 Quinlan and McGarry's Post-Spin-Off 2014 MIP awards were paid 50 percent in cash and 50 percent in vested RSUs.
 Mr. Dale's Post-Spin-Off 2014 MIP award was paid 60 percent in cash and 40 percent in vested RSUs.
-Mr. Rocha's Post-Spin-Off 2014 MIP award was paid 60 percent in cash and 40 percent in vested RSUs.
+Mr. Rocha's Post-Spin-Off 2014 MIP award was paid 60 percent in cash and 40 percent in cash and 40 percent in cash and 40 percent in vested RSUs.
 The vested RSU portions of the NEOs' 2014 MIP awards carry transfer restrictions that lapse in equal increments over the next three years.